 Businesses use symbols, designs, logos, and catchphrases as part of their marketing strategy and identity.
 It’s these images and words that help a company connect to its customers; thus, these need to be protected from possible commercial saboteurs who might use or copy the designs for their own economic gain.

 You may register your trademark online with the U.S. Patent and Trademark Office (USPTO).
-The agency, however, advices hiring a trademark lawyer first to ensure that you won't miss out any steps or paperwork to this extensive process.
+The agency, however, advises hiring a trademark lawyer first to ensure that you won’t miss out on any steps or paperwork to this extensive process.

 Most IP patents are valid from 15 to 20 years after the filing date.
 After this has lapsed, your product will have a patent pending status unless you renew with the USPTO.

 Take your time to clearly understand the differences between copyrights, trademarks, and patents so you could make the right choice.

 If you’re planning to start a business with your IP, you can further protect your interest and identity by registering the business, product, or domain name associated with it.
 It will also help to secure these names even if you’re just in the planning stages of forming your business before others could come up with a similar idea and cause some confusion.

 For instance, tech giant Apple didn’t own the domain name “apple.co.uk.” until 2012 since it belonged to an illustration company.
 It was alleged that Apple paid a substantial amount to the former owners to acquire the domain name.

 Your business, product, and domain names are part of your brand.
 Even in cases of a sole proprietorship, where you conduct your business under your own name (e.g., John Doe Photography Service), it will still help to secure registration.
 You also gain legal protection that makes your business and IP a separate entity from your own person.
 This will prove valuable should you run into legal hitches in court.